eykd/nock/README.rst

 Nock!
 =====

-If you don't know what Nock is, you better start `here`_.
+If you don't know what Nock is, you had better start `here`_.
 It'll take you a while.
 Don't worry.
 We'll still be here when you get back.

 .. _here: http://www.urbit.org